jaydeep3428/Fronted/README.md

 Task : JavaScript Learning.

-Topic : js arrow function,js class,js modules,js json,js js object.
+Topic : Some changes in bootstrap figma task-4 and js object,js object in array,js object of object,js object in function.